starburstdata/starburst-deploy/aws/README.md

 ## Deploy Starburst ##
-export registry_usr=?           # Harbor Repository username provided tou by Starburst export registry_pwd=?           # Harbor Repository passowrd provided tou by Starburst export admin_usr=?              # Admin user you will use to login to Starburst & Ranger.
-Can be any value you want export admin_pwd=?              # Admin password you will use to login to Starburst & Ranger.
-Can be any value you want
+export registry_usr=?           # Harbor Repository username provided tou by Starburst export registry_pwd=?           # Harbor Repository passowrd provided tou by Starburst export admin_usr=?              # Choose an admin user name you will use to login to Starburst & Ranger.
+Do NOT use 'admin' export admin_pwd=?              # Choose an admin password you will use to login to Starburst & Ranger.
+MUST be a minimum of 8 characters and contain at least one uppercase, lowercase and numeric value.

 # Shouldn't need to change this link, unless we move the repo
 export github_link="https://raw.githubusercontent.com/starburstdata/starburst-deploy/main/helm/"